5 Fasted Cardio Mistakes – KILLING GAINS

 And even though chances are very high that you won’t be losing muscle mass just by throwing in a few fasted cardio sessions into your routine the right way,

-Check out my client Maria’s transformation where he put on a whole bunch of muscle
+Check out my client Ali’s transformation where he lost a whole bunch of muscle.

 there are 5 major mistakes that will make it much harder for you to gain and even preserve muscle mass.